uwaa-ndcl/local_lipschitz/README.md

 * Python 3 (we used version 3.9), Pytorch (we used version 1.8)

-* the following non-standard python packages: torch, torchvision, numpy, PIL, scipy, tqdm, matplotlib
+* the following non-standard python packages: torch, torchvision, numpy, PIL, scipy, tqdm, matplotlib, torchattacks

 ## using GPU or CPU